elkebir-group/TRIBAL/README.md

              clontoype_2
              clonotype_3
             ```
-        - A text file containing the ordered encoding of isotypes (see example below).
-The names of isotypes should match the names in the input files.
+        - A text file containing the ordered list of isotypes found in the data.
+These will be encoded from $0$ to $r-1$, where $r$ is the number of isotypes listed in the file (see example below).
+As naming conventions of isotype states varies, the listed isotypes must match the isotype names in the input files.
              ```
              IgM/D
              IgG3
              IgA
             ```

-        - A specified id of the root sequence
+        - A specified id of the root or germline representing the naive BCR
         - Each clonotype subdirectory should contain the following two files:
-            1. fasta file for the concatenated and aligned heavy and light chain variable region sequences
+            1. fasta file for the MSE of the concatenated heavy and light chain variable region sequences
-            2. fasta or csv file with the isotype expression of the heavy chain for each cell (ids should correpond to sequence ids)
+            2. fasta or csv file with the isotype expression of the heavy chain for each cell (ids should correspond to sequence ids)
     + **Output**:
         - a text file containing the inferred isotype transition probabilties
         - a text file containing the inferred isotype proportions
-        - Optional outputs include heatmaps and state diagrams of the isotype transition probabilities
+        - Optional outputs include heatmaps of the inferred isotype transition probabilites
 2. *Tree inference:*
     + **Input**:
         - fasta file for the concatenated and aligned heavy and light chain variable region sequences